 This course alternates with Course 301a-b.
-Not offered in 1940-1941.
+Offered in 1941-1942.

 314c.
 CICERO, LETTERS.-Letters are selected with a view to building up a biography of Cicero which will supplement the knowledge gained from the best-known orations.
 Emphasis upon the human interest to be found in the letters.
 Cicero's relations with his family and friends.
 His attitude toward the civil war.
 Historical background for the last years of the republic and the establishment of the empire.
 Recommended for students intending to teach High School Latin.
-Spring quarter: Tuesday, Thursday, Saturday 10:30.
-Credit: Three quarter hours.